Boeing KC-135 Stratotanker: Further upgrades and derivatives

 Eight KC-135R aircraft are receiver-capable tankers, commonly referred to as KC-135R(RT).
 All eight aircraft were with the 22d Air Refueling Wing at McConnell AFB, Kansas, in 1994.
-They are primarily used for force extension and Special Operations missions, and are crewed by highly qualified receiver capable crews.
+They are primarily used for force extension and special operations missions and are crewed by highly qualified, receiver-capable crews.
 If not used for the receiver mission, these aircraft can be flown just like any other KC-135R.

-The Multi-point Refueling Systems (MPRS) modification adds refueling pods to the KC-135's wings.
-The pods allow refueling of U.S. Navy, U.S. Marine Corps and most NATO tactical jet aircraft while keeping the tail-mounted refueling boom.
-The pods themselves are Flight Refueling Limited MK.32B model pods, and refuel via the probe and drogue method common to Navy/Marine Corps tactical jets, rather than the primary "flying boom" method used by Air Force fixed-wing aircraft.
+The Multi-point Refueling Systems modification adds refueling pods to the KC-135's wings.
+The pods allow refueling of U.S. Navy, U.S. Marine Corps and most NATO tactical jet aircraft, while keeping the tail-mounted refueling boom.
+The pods are Flight Refueling Limited MK.32B model pods, and refuel via the probe and drogue method common to Navy/Marine Corps tactical jets, rather than the primary "flying boom" method used by Air Force fixed-wing aircraft.
 This allows the tanker to refuel two receivers at the same time, which increases throughput compared to the boom drogue adapter.

-A number of KC-135A and KC-135B aircraft have been modified to EC-135, RC-135 and OC-135 configurations for use in several different roles (although these could also be considered variants of the C-135 Stratolifter family).
+A number of KC-135A and KC-135B aircraft have been modified to EC-135, RC-135, and OC-135 configurations for use in several different roles.
+These could also be considered variants of the C-135 Stratolifter family.